For additional information, read the Nomination Form PDF

 The Beverley Historic District includes approximately 150 buildings in some eleven blocks of downtown Staunton.
 Although the area was part of the mid-18th-century settlement founded on the land of William Beverley, its principal business artery, Beverley Street, is a classic Victorian main street.
 This, and the district’s secondary streets, have few detracting modern intrusions.
 The dome of the Augusta County Courthouse, the old YMCA clocktower, the observation tower of the Masonic building, and several church spires enliven its skyline.
 Nearly every phase of the region’s 19th- and early-20th-century stylistic development is to be found on the narrow streets, from Federal-period shops to the Beaux Arts National Valley Bank.
 The buildings reflect Staunton’s growth from an early mill settlement to one of the Shenandoah Valley’s most prosperous communities.
-Much of district’s historic character was restored late in the 20th century through a façade improvement program.
+Much of Beverley Historic District’s historic character was restored late in the 20th century through a façade improvement program.

 Supplements to the 1982 nomination were accepted by the National Park Service in 2018 and 2021, changing the contributing status of several buildings in the Beverley Historic District.